nicojapas/BER-DAFT-JAN21/Lessons/5-unit_mid_bootcamp_project_week/README.md

 # Unit 5 - Mid-Bootcamp Project

-**This is the ecuator of the Bootcamp, a good moment to check whether our students are well on track** to continue their learning path towards more advanced topics or we need to put in place complementary strategies to set them for success.

 **The students will choose their challenge,** from both algorithms we learned in the past 4 units:

 - Use linear regression to predict the selling prices of houses based on a variety of features on which the value of the house is evaluated.
 - Use logistic regression to understand the demographics and other characteristics of a bank customers' that accept a credit card offer and that do not accept a credit card.

-**For the PT format, unit 5 extends with one extra mini-project that is scheduled right after Unit 1.** The aim of this mini project is to foster autonomy, project management skills, and problem-solving at an early stage in the program.

-- Perform an end-to-end analysis putting into practice statistical or machine learning techniques.
-Students might choose their own outcomes working with a dataset of football players and matches provided by FIFA.

 ### **After this unit, students will be able to:**